 Individual therapy sessions are allocated on the basis of need by the Speech and Language Therapist following a full Speech and Language Assessment.
 These individual sessions allow for more targeted child specific work to be carried out.

 N.B.
 A Speech and Language Therapy Assistant may also take group and/or individual sessions under the supervision of a Speech and Language Therapist.

 Parents are asked to support their child in their therapy programme in the following ways ….

 - To attend the meet and greet session.
 This is provided by the Speech and Language Team at the start of the year for parents of children new to the school.

 - Parent Interviews.
 Parents are encouraged to attend all parent/ teacher/ therapist meetings.
 These are generally held twice a year in the first and second terms.

 - Homework.
-Completing homework set in the child’s speech and language therapy homework book or folder.
+Completing homework set via email and Class Dojo.
 Parents are encouraged to reinforce strategies recommended by the therapist in the home and during homework activities.

 Northern Ireland Voice Box Award 2017

 On Monday 5th June, we arrived at Belfast City Hall to attend the Northern Ireland Voicebox Awards 2017.
 The day began with registration and an entertainer juggling and making us laugh before the main event!
 What can we say other than what fantastic children there are here in Northern Ireland speaking confidently and clearly delivering the punchlines of their jokes.
 We were in fits of laughter!
 Odhran delivered his joke with charismatic charm, clear speech and formidable confidence not thrown by the panel of judges.
 After deliberation by the judges the winners were announced!
 We are proud to announce that Odhran from Knockmore Primary School is the 2017 Champion of the Voicebox Awards NI hosted by the Royal College of Speech & Language Therapists.